What to Know About Narcotics Anonymous, 12-Step Programs, NA Meetings, Step Work and Recovery

 You may have asked the question, ‘is Narcotics Anonymous religious?’
 Similar to AA, NA is not affiliated with a particular religion.
 However, as is true of many 12-Step recovery programs, NA’s recovery program may be considered ‘spiritual’, since the NA 12 Steps refer to ‘God’ or a ‘Higher Power’.

 Some individuals may already feel comfortable with this spiritual element of the NA recovery program.
 Some may feel indifferent about it but may find during the recovery process that they end up benefitting from this spiritual aspect.
 Others may not feel comfortable with any level of spirituality in their recovery process.
 These individuals can seek out one of the few secular 12-Step programs or one of the handful of non-12-Step programs that do not incorporate any level of spirituality.
 However, the 12 Steps in NA provide a widely valuable means by which people are able to hand their problems over to the wider universe, relieve themselves of much of their internal suffering and find lasting recovery.

 Because all Narcotics Anonymous groups act autonomously, types of members at meetings may vary from group to group.
 Some 12-Step NA meetings are closed, accepting only recovering addicts.
 Other meetings may be open or welcoming of non-addicts who wish to attend in support of a loved one or gain knowledge and understanding.

 If you are seeking recovery only from alcohol addiction, you may find greater understanding in NA groups with larger numbers of recovering alcoholics; alternatively, Alcoholics Anonymous is also open to you and may provide some more specific help for your needs.

-Regardless of the group type, here is what you can expect at an NA meeting:
+Regardless of the group type, here are rules you can expect at NA meetings: